 This regulation not only affects businesses within the EU.
 Any business that accesses the information of consumers residing within the EU also has to comply with the regulation.
 That means that even companies without offices or transactions taking place in the European Union still have to comply if they have customers that reside there.

 Compliance with GDPR is a challenging process for companies of all sizes and failing to comply can result in financial penalties.
-So you need to ensure your entire staff understands the importance of GDPR compliance, taking an inventory of the personal data you interact with, and conducting an information audit if necessary.
+So you need to ensure your entire staff understands the importance of GDPR compliance, taking an inventory of the personal data you interact with, and conduct an information audit if necessary.

 What is CCPA?